Composers Datebook®

 The symphony drew mixed reviews:

-Mahler’s own reactions are recorded in a letter he sent from New York to Bruno Walter back in Europe: “The day before yesterday I did my First Symphony here, without getting much reaction.
-However, I myself was fairly pleased with that youthful effort… The audiences here are very lovable and relatively better mannered than in Vienna.
+Mahler’s own reactions are recorded in a letter he sent from New York to Bruno Walter back in Europe: “The day before yesterday I did my Symphony No. 1 here, without getting much reaction.
+However, I myself was fairly pleased with that youthful effort … The audiences here are very lovable and relatively better mannered than in Vienna.
 They listen attentively and very sympathetically.
 The critics are the same as anywhere else.
 I don’t read any of them.”

 Music Played in Today's Program